-Each triangle is given as a triplet of the point numbers in the Points block that are the triangle vertices.
+Each triangle in the tin is given as a triplet of the point numbers in the Points block that are the triangle vertices.
 The order of the triangles is unimportant but the order of the points in the triangle is important.